harsh8104/Financial-Data-Extractor/README.md

 ### Prerequisites

-Ensure you have the following installed on your machine:
+Ensure you have the following installed on your machine :

 - Python (>= 3.8)
 - pip (latest version)